sahinakkaya/binary-clock-wallpaper/README.md

 ```

 ### Running it as a cronjob
-You can run the helper script as a cronjob to update your wallpaper every minute.
+You can run the helper script, `set_binary_wallpaper.sh`, as a cronjob to update your wallpaper every minute.
 The helper script uses `nitrogen` as wallpaper setter.
 Do not forget to change it if you use another program.

 ```
 * * * * * /path/to/set_binary_wallpaper.sh